gbabichev/Twinalyzer/README.md

 ## 🔍 Troubleshooting & Notes

 - **False positives/negatives** → adjust the similarity slider.
 For highly edited variants, use a slightly **lower** threshold.
+- **RAM** → If you're analyzing large data sets, make sure you have the RAM to handle it.
+It can easily use over 2GB of RAM.

 ## 🖥️ Install & Minimum Requirements

 - macOS 15.0 or later
 - Universal Binary (not tested on Intel!)
 - ~20 MB free disk space
+- ~3GB free RAM for large scans.

 ### ⚙️ Installation